 Day Trip to Delft

-Close to Den Haag, you’ll find the cute city of Delft.
-It’s quick and easy to get to, and won’t take up more than a couple of hours of your time as a tourist.
+Close to Den Haag, you’ll find the beautiful and historic city of Delft.
+It’s quick and easy to get to, and won’t take up more than a couple hours to explore the city’s main attractions.
+Delft is known for its canals, cobblestone streets, and traditional Dutch architecture.
+Churches, museums, market squares, you know the drill.
 After exploring the charming city center, you can head straight to my favorite city in the Netherlands.

 Utrecht: 2 Days